Becoming a Dental Hygienist in Maine

 When applying for a license, the state requires an $80 fee, an additional registration fee, transcripts, national and regional test scores, CPR certification and a record of any criminal history.
 You will also have to pass a Maine jurisprudence test, which is included with the application.

 In Maine, you can also become licensed as an independent hygienist, which means you can work independently, although you still must have a practice agreement with a licensed dentist.
 Requirements for this license include the registered dental hygienist license and verified clinical experience.
 Once licensed as any type of hygienist, you must renew every two years after completing 30 credit hours of continuing education in each renewal period.

-Salaries are strong for dental hygienists because of the education, training and licensing that is required.
-In Maine in 2017, hygienists earned an average hourly salary of $30.01 and an average annual salary of $62,410.
+Salaries are strong for dental hygienists because of the education, training, and licensing that is required.
+In Maine in 2020, hygienists earned an average hourly salary of $32.76 and an average annual salary of $68,140.
 Some professionals earn more with experience and years on the job, by working in bigger dental offices or by having leadership responsibilities.
-Those earning the most in the state made$77,270 on average in 2017, according to the U.S. Bureau of Labor Statistics.
+Those earning the most in the state made $81,910 on average in 2020, according to the U.S. Bureau of Labor Statistics.

 The overall career outlook for dental hygienists is positive.
-In Maine, growth in the field is expected to be nearly seven percent between 2016 and 2026.
+In Maine, growth in the field is expected to be 5 percent between 2018 and 2028.

 Dental Hygiene Jobs in Maine

 While growth in jobs for dental hygienists in Maine is a little slower than in other states, there is still positive growth and more positions available all the time.
 Most hygienists work in dental offices, and there are more opportunities where there are more people.
 The Portland, Lewiston and Bangor areas will have the most jobs, and you can contact the Maine Dental Hygienists’ Association for networking opportunities.

 46 University Dr, Augusta, Maine 04330-9410